kutanapayal/Desktop_app_build/README.md

 6..
 After clicking on the start the Time tracking will be started.

-7..
-You can find log files into folder named time_tracker_2.0
+7.You can find log files into folder named time_tracker_2.0
-    - LOG : /home/time_tracker_2.0
+  * LOG : /home/time_tracker_2.0

 8..
 Under the log folder you may find the 4 kind of log
 	- minute_drill_down : Every Minute activity